Skip to Main Content

 The atrium below you was once open to the elements.
 Now, during the academic year it is a busy crossroads of students printing papers, borrowing materials, meeting their friends, sheltering from rain, and even occasionally taking part in or watching short performances.

 • The library classroom, where librarians give workshops on research and library resources.
-Many classes visit the library classroom every year to introduce students to basic and specialized tools and techniques.
+Many classes visit the library classroom to introduce students to basic and specialized tools and techniques.

 • Librarians' offices, where students can receive one-on-one support in research consultations.